 - Elderberry – A heavy producer that ripens late in the season is Adams elderberry.
 York elderberry is self-fertile.
 Both pollinate with other native elderberries.

 - Sea buckthorn – Sea buckthorn is packed with vitamin C. Berries ripen in late August and make excellent juice and jelly.
-You need to plant one male for every 5-8 female plants.
+You need to plant one male for every five to eight female plants.
 Some available varieties include Askola, Botanica, and Hergo.

 - Lingonberry – Lingonberries are self-pollinating but planting another lingonberry nearby to cross pollinate with will result in larger fruit.
 Ida and Balsgard are examples of cold hardy lingonberries.

-- Aronia – Dwarf aronia only grows to about 3 feet tall and thrives in most soil.
+- Aronia – Dwarf aronia only grows to about 3 feet (1 m.) tall and thrives in most soil.
 ‘Viking’ is a vigorous cultivar that thrives in zone 5.

-- Currant – Because of its hardiness (zones 3-5), the currant bush is a great choice for cold climate gardeners.
-The berries, which may be red, pink, black or white, are packed with nutrition.
+- Currant – Due to its hardiness (zones 3-5), the currant bush is a great choice for cold climate gardeners.
+The berries, which may be red, pink, black, or white, are packed with nutrition.

 - Gooseberry – Bearing tart berries on woody shrubs, gooseberries are especially cold hardy and well suited for zone 5 gardens.